Get in touch

 While the proposed changes will offer companies more time and administrative flexibility, the core obligations and compliance expectations remain unchanged.
 These include the due diligence systems and processes outlined in Articles 49 to 52 of the Regulation.

-The changes in brief
+The changes to EUBR in brief

 The proposals include: